 OR: Odds ratio.
 Asterisks indicate significance at a 0.05 alpha level.
 41 individuals (4%) were dropped due to variable missingness.
 Recent contact indicates contact since March 1st, 2020.
 A “COVID case“ is a confirmed or suspected case.
 Variables that were not significant at a 0.10 alpha level, and which were not controlled for in the multivariate regression include occupation, presence of comorbidities, breadwinner status, adherence to social distancing rules and presence of children in the household.

 The greatest odds ratio is seen for respondents who live in large households.
 Households with more than 5 residents had a five-fold greater odds of seropositivity than households with 1 or 2 residents.
-Figure 3 shows. that This distribution may be partly explained by household size.
+Figure 3 shows distribution of positive serology in the different areas of Cité Verte district,.This distribution may be partly explained by household size.
 The figure makes clear that the zone with the smallest households, Cité Verte (mean size 5.5 residents), is also the zone with the lowest prevalence.